IceLuna/Eagle/docs/source/latest_release.rst

 2. Shader now can be reloaded by F5 (they will reload only if changes were detected).

 3. Removed instructions from `Help` window.
-Now it displays a link to repository and the list of used third party libraries.
+Instead, it displays a link to the repository.

 4. Performance improvements of `Content Browser` and `Scene Hierarchy`.

-5. Improved ``Show in Explorer``.
-It doesn't cause stalls in the engine anymore.
+5. Improved ``Show in Explorer`` button of `Content Browser`.
+It doesn't cause a stall of the engine anymore.

 6. Added more help messages & improved some sliders.